ewoks-kit/ewoksjob/doc/bliss.rst

 with the correct user to see where the conda activation script is located.

 The working directory is important if the beamline wants to quickly add workflow tasks (i.e. without pip-installing a python project).
 In this case `directory=/users/opid00/ewoks` is probably more appropriate.
-All `.py` files in this directory can contain ewoks tasks.
+All `.py` files in this directory and its subdirectories can contain ewoks tasks.

 Instead of `BEACON_HOST="id00:25000"` you could provide an explicit URL of the celery configuration with `EWOKS_CONFIG_URI`